About the Australian Government Help to Buy Scheme

 - participating in reviews such as, but not limited to, providing your updated income details and information about key changes to your personal circumstances.

-There are a few ways to leave the Help to Buy Scheme:
+There are a few ways to leave the Scheme:

 - you can make incremental repayments from your savings to increase your equity share over time